whitneylosinski/surfs_up/README.md

    session.query(func.count(Station.station)).all()
    ```

    The third deliverable was to detemine which station was the most active.
-This was done by writing a query to look at the Measurement class for the station and return both the station and the count of each time the station was listed.
-The query was then grouped each station and ordered in descending order by the count and each data was extracted to a list using `.all()`.
+This was done by writing a query to look at the Measurement class for the station and return both the station and the count of each time the station recorded data.
+The query was then grouped by each station and ordered in descending order by the count.
+The data was extracted to a list using `.all()`.
 The query and results are shown below.
    ```py
    # What are the most active stations?
    # List the stations and the counts in descending order.